How do we define complex elements in XML Schema?

 </xs:element>

-In the first method, we can define it inside the element.
+In the first method, we define the complex type directly inside the element.

-If you think the created structure will be used in many elements, I recommend the second method:
+If the same structure will be used by multiple elements, I recommend the second method:

 <xs:element name="book" type="bookEntry"/>